amrit110/safe_problem/README.md

 Finding the index of the current position of the laser beam in this list can be done using binary search with `O(log(N))` time complexity, if we pre-sort the list of row/column indices which are the locations of mirrors.
-We can assume `O(N * log(N))` time complexity for sorting, where average `N` is the number of mirrors in a row or column.
-We however might need to do this for every row/column where a mirror is encountered.
-So that gives `O(N * C * log(N))` where `C` is the total number of mirrors.
+We can assume `O(N * log(N))` time complexity for sorting, where `N` is the average number of mirrors in a row or column.
+We however need to do this for every row/column where a mirror is encountered.

 * With the index and direction, we can find the index of the next mirror and hence its position.
 The result is that we end up with the path of the laser beam as a set of points that